Leave a Lasting Legacy.

 3. Succession Planning

 When you’re making plans for your rental property, you’ll need to decide what you want to happen to it.
-You may want the property to pass on to a beneficiary directly to manage on their own, have it stay as part of a business holding and have a property manager oversee it, or have it sold and the proceeds distributed among your beneficiaries.
+You may want the property to pass to a beneficiary to manage on their own, remain part of a business holding with a property manager overseeing it, or be sold and the proceeds distributed among your beneficiaries.
 An attorney can walk you through the pros and cons of each option.
 In many cases, it’s preferable to have the rental property in a trust so that business operations can continue seamlessly after you pass.

 4. Tax Implications

-Taxes are something that every adult deals with on at least a yearly basis, and landlords also have to deal with property taxes in Miami-Dade County.
-While estate taxes were removed in Florida in 2004, it’s possible that property owners who have large portfolios or very expensive estates could be impacted by federal estate taxes.
+Taxes are something every adult deals with at least once a year, and landlords also have to pay property taxes in Miami-Dade County.
+While estate taxes were eliminated in Florida in 2004, property owners with large portfolios or very expensive estates may still be subject to federal estate taxes.
 Federal estate taxes only apply to estates worth more than $13.61 million as of 2024.
 If you believe your estate would qualify for federal estate taxes, talk to an attorney about what estate planning strategies you can use to minimize the estate tax burden.

 5. Probate

 Probate is the process of filing the last will and testament, settling the estate, and ensuring the beneficiaries get their inheritances as stated in the will.
 It’s often a lengthy process, often taking 6-12 months.
 If there are complications, such as a lack of will or a contested will, this can take even longer.
 If rental properties can’t continue to be occupied during the probate process, it can mean thousands in missed income for your beneficiaries.
-If rental income is needed to pay for things like repairs and property taxes, it can result in a major financial burden.
+If rental income is needed to cover expenses like repairs and property taxes, it can create a major financial burden.

 Using estate planning tools like trusts or joint ownership with right to survivorship can help you keep your rental properties out of probate.
-This needs to be done strategically and with the help of an attorney who can ensure that you understand all of your options and how to structure an estate plan that works for your needs and goals.
+This needs to be done strategically, with the help of an attorney who can ensure you understand all your options and how to structure an estate plan that meets your needs and goals.

 Integrating Rental Properties Into Your Overall Estate Plan